A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Discussion

-Finally, we studied the combination of TMZ and CAR-T cell therapies, exploring six different combination protocols to identify the optimal approach for improving survival time.
-These results were compared with the standard TMZ treatment to assess potential improvements in therapeutic outcomes.
+We study the combination of TMZ and CAR-T cell therapies, exploring six different combination protocols to identify the optimal approach to improve survival time.
+These results are compared with standard 10T treatment to assess potential improvements in therapeutic outcomes.

-The best results are obtained with the 5T2C5T and 1C5T1C5T protocols, placing us in the case where the proliferation rate of sensitive cells ($r_1$) is higher than that of resistant cells ($r_2$).
+The best results are obtained with the 5T2C5T and 1C5T1C5T protocols, particularly in the case where the proliferation rate of sensitive cells ($r_1$) is higher than that of resistant cells ($r_2$).
 Our \textit{in silico} trials predict median survival times of nearly 650 days, representing an improvement of approximately 400, 340, and 100 days compared to no treatment, CAR-T cell monotherapy, and TMZ monotherapy, respectively.
-There are no clinical trial results currently available to compare with our \textit{in silico} trials.
-An experimental study has demonstrated that a combined treatment regimen of MGMT-modified $\gamma\delta$ T cells and TMZ chemotherapy is effective in improving survival for \textit{in vivo} primary high-grade gliomas compared to both monotherapy treatments \cite{combined_CART_TMZ}.
-Moreover, it is reported that concomitant treatments outperform sequential treatments in terms of survivals.
-In comparison, our \textit{in silico} results also support the efficacy of combining TMZ with CAR-T cell therapy.
-In addition, the optimality of the 1C5T1C5T protocol, where the two treatments are alternated and concomitantly present in virtual patients, outcompetes the sequential protocols, as observed \textit{in vivo} \cite{combined_CART_TMZ}.
+Currently, no clinical trial results are available for direct comparison with our \textit{in silico} results.

+An experimental study has shown that a combined treatment regimen of MGMT-modified $\gamma\delta$ T cells and TMZ chemotherapy improves survival in \textit{in vivo} primary high-grade gliomas compared to both monotherapy treatments \cite{combined_CART_TMZ}.
+Moreover, it has been reported that concomitant treatments outperform sequential treatments in terms of survival.
+Our \textit{in silico} results support the efficacy of combining TMZ with CAR-T cell therapy.
+Additionally, the superiority of the 1C5T1C5T protocol, where the two treatments alternate and are present simultaneously in virtual patients, aligns with \textit{in vivo} findings \cite{combined_CART_TMZ}.

-We investigate the correlations between the model parameters and survival, finding that, even with combined treatment, the biological process most strongly linked with survival, is tumor growth: overexpression of EGFR \cite{li2018prognostic} and ki-67 level \cite{chen2015ki} should remain biomarkers of prognosis for survival also for combined treatment applications.
-Interestingly, if we look at the improvement in survival relative to the untreated case, the most important parameters become the killing efficacy of TMZ, and thesecond one the tumor immunosuppression.
-This highlights the principal role occupied by TMZ in the combined protocols.
+We further investigate the correlations between model parameters and survival, finding that, even with combined treatment, the biological process most strongly associated with survival is tumor growth.
+Overexpression of EGFR \cite{li2018prognostic} and Ki-67 levels \cite{chen2015ki} remain reliable prognostic biomarkers in combined treatment applications.
+Interestingly, when considering survival improvement relative to the untreated case, the most critical parameter is the killing efficacy of TMZ, followed by tumor immunosuppression.
+This highlights the dominant role of TMZ in combined treatments.